pregan23/u3_lesson_express_sequelize/README.md

 - `GET` : `http://localhost:3001/api/feed/view/<Some Twert Id>`

-You should a valid json response, here's an example:
+You should a valid JSON response, here's an example:

 ```json
 {